ecmwf/metview-docs/docs/api/icon_desc/maverageview.rst

 In addition to the parameters required for the average cross section computation, :func:`maverageview` specifies the axis details as well as the plot positioning in the plot frame of the display window / paper sheet.

-For further details on the role and usage of views in the visualisation process, please see `Anaylis Views <https://confluence.ecmwf.int/display/METV/Analysis+Views>`_.
+For further details on the role and usage of views in the visualisation process, please see :ref:`Anaylis Views <analysis_views>`.